-With its imperfect, rustic demeanor and rich, creamy taste, you'd be forgiven for thinking that burnt Basque cheesecake has a long and rural history.
+With its imperfect, rustic demeanour and rich, creamy taste, you'd be forgiven for thinking that burnt Basque cheesecake has a long and rural history.
 In fact, it has a modern origin, first appearing in La Viña in San Sebastian, a town renowned for serving some of the best food in Northern Spain.

 In just 30 years, burnt Basque cheesecake has become incredibly popular and well known around the world.
 In San Sebastian, you can even do a local food tour which includes Basque cheesecake.